-After two nail biting experiences at Camp Nou, El Clasico and the Champions League Leg one game vs Atletico Madrid, I woke early morning Wednesday and flew down Paris for concluding part of my dream Football pilgrimage.
+After two nail-biting experiences at Camp Nou, El Clasico and the Champions League Leg one game vs Atletico Madrid, I woke early morning Wednesday and flew down Paris for concluding part of my dream Football pilgrimage.
+To see my other favourite team Manchester City play PSG.

 Paris greeted us with chill and drizzle as we took a taxi to the hotel, which was less than a kilometre away from Eiffel Tower.
 The hotel upgraded our stay from a single quadruple room to two connecting double rooms.
 At prime Paris location seeing the kids running around both rooms, lifted my spirits.